riku55/galaxy-integration-n64-RetroArch-/README.md

 Issues and missing methods:
 - While the integration is running, change of games (removing or adding roms) will only show up when restarting Galaxy or reconnecting the integration
 - Only works with Mupen64Plus_Next core for now.
-Mupen64Plus and ParaLLel to be added
+Support for other cores added eventually or by demand.

 Working Features:
 - Enter path for roms in user_config.py and scan the same folder in Retroarch to add them into Galaxy 2.0